paast/LC-challenge/rsc/pages/primes.md

 <br>

-The left column is line number, middle is the bytecode instruction, left is the opargs.
+The left column is line number, middle is the bytecode instruction, right is the opargs.
 Here we can see that on line 4 we do the following: `load x`, `load x` (again, for multiplication), `binary multiply` (x * x), `return value` (returning calculated value).
 Again this isn't key to this challenge, but it can be an interesting perspective on your code.

 Anyways, for the challenge: take a function `primes(n)` that generates all primes up to `n`.
 Use the concepts that you've learned here to time this function and experiment with optimizing the code.
 Below, I'll provide a basic prime generator if you'd like somewhere to start - have fun making it better!